status-im/doubleratchet/README.md

 be calculated from earlier ones.
 These properties gives some protection to earlier or later encrypted messages in case of a compromise of a party's keys.

+## Project status

+The library is in beta version and ready for integration into production projects with care.
+Let me know if you face any problems or have any questions or suggestions.

 ## Implementation notes

 ### The Double Ratchet logic